hphelion/documentation/cli.unix.2.block-storage.md

 ---
 # Unix CLI Block Storage Examples

-This page gives you a few examples of how to perform various block storage tasks using the HP Cloud service.
-This page discusses the following tasks:
+This page discusses the tasks below and shows some examples of how to perform block storage tasks using the HP Cloud service:

 * [Adding Volumes](#AddingVolumes)
 * [Listing Available Volumes](#ListingAvailableVolumes)